Ventricular assist device: Complications and side effects

-Treatment of VAD-related infection is exceedingly difficult and many patients die of infection despite optimal treatment.
-Initial treatment should be with broad spectrum antibiotics, but every effort must be made to obtain appropriate samples for culture.
-A final decision regarding antibiotic therapy must be based on the results of microbiogical cultures.

-Other problems include immunosuppression, clotting with resultant stroke, and bleeding secondary to anticoagulation.
+Other immune system related problems include immunosuppression.
 Some of the polyurethane components used in the devices cause the deletion of a subset of immune cells when blood comes in contact with them.
 This predisposes the patient to fungal and some viral infections necessitating appropriate prophylactic therapy.

 Considering the multitude of risks and lifestyle modifications associated with ventricular assist device implants, it is important for prospective patients to be informed prior to decision making.
 In addition to physician consult, various Internet-based patient directed resources are available to assist in patient education.